OlavHN/comoyo.github.com/_posts/2013-08-09-How_to_efficiently_operate_the_Arduino_GSM_shield_with_a_battery_pack.md

 ---
 layout: post
 authors: christian
-title: How to efficently operate the Arduino GSM shield with a battery pack
+title: How to efficiently operate the Arduino GSM shield with a battery pack
 category: M2M
 ---